 What is Centerpin Reel Fishing?

-How Do I Use a Centrepin Reel?
+How Do I Use A Centrepin Reel?

-If you feel a bite, put your hand on the reel to stop the fish from taking it and that will “set” the hook.
+If you feel a bite, put your hand on the reel to stop the fish from taking it, and that will “set” the hook.
 Also, you’re in charge of creating the drag in the midst of the fish with the fish.
 It takes some getting used to, but eventually, you’ll learn the exact amount of tension you need.

 The most common bait used with a centerpin reel is an egg sac.
-Tie on a Balsa float, several split shots, a swivel, and attach the egg sac to the hook.
+Tie on a Balsa float, several split shots, and a swivel, and attach the egg sac to the hook.
 Since you have a row of split shots under the float, this makes sure your egg sac is the first thing to pass in front of the fish.

 When is it Best (And Smart) to Use a Centrepin Reel?